When stress begins to have an impact, medical clarity is needed.

 • Stress hormones (e.g. cortisol) - indications of chronic activation and regeneration

-• Heart rate variability (HRV) - Marker for regulatory and adaptive capacity
+• Heart Rate Variability (HRV) - Marker for regulatory and adaptive capacity

-• Neurotransmitter profiles - Indications of drive, focus and recovery
+• Neurotransmitter Profiles - Indications of drive, focus and recovery

 Measurement creates classification.
 Classification creates orientation.
 Orientation enables responsible decisions.